-CLO1: understand the equality and know their rights and understand both how they should be treated, and how they should treat others;

-CLO2: develop a human rights culture among them and apply their knowledge into decision making processes;

-CLO3: develop the skill to do anything positively for their local communities and to better the people around them and create peace for the nation and the globe.
+- CLO1: understand the equality and know their rights and understand both how they should be treated, and how they should treat others; - CLO2: develop a human rights culture among them and apply their knowledge into decision making processes; - CLO3: develop the skill to do anything positively for their local communities and to better the people around them and create peace for the nation and the globe.

 CLOs Course Contents Lec.
 The Concept of Human Rights: Meaning, Nature & Scope, Definition, Origin and 6 Development.
-Evolution of Human Rights in the World. Ü Theories of Rights: Theory of Natural Rights, Marxist Theory of Rights, Visions of 5 CLO1 Religion.
-3 CLO1 Human Rights Documents: Universal Declaration of Human Rights (UDHR), 1948, CLO2 CLO3 International Convenant on Civil and Political Rights (ICCPR), 1966, International Convenant on Economic, Social and Cultural Rights (ICESCR), 1966.
+Evolution of Human Rights in the World.
+U Theories of Rights: Theory of Natural Rights, Marxist Theory of Rights, Visions of 5 CLO1 Religion.
+3 CLO1 Human Rights Documents: Universal Declaration of Human Rights (UDHR), 1948, CLO2 International Convenant on Civil and Political Rights (ICCPR), 1966, International CLOS Convenant on Economic, Social and Cultural Rights (ICESCR), 1966.
 7 Human Rights in the Modern State, Differences Between Human Rights and Humanitarian Rights, Sources of Modern Humanitarian Rights.

-The European Convention on Human Rights: the Role of European Commission European Court of Human Rights.
-The American Convention on Human Rights; Inter-American Commission and the court of Human Rights. the United Nations Human Rights.
-The 6 State in Human Rights: Role of Different International Human Rights Organization the Role of IGOs, INGOs and Media. ions, 5 Human Security and Different Aspects Human Security, Human Rights and Hu Development. man 5 Fundamental Rights in Bangladesh Constitution, Role of Bangladesh Human Richards Commission and Some Leading Human Rights Organizations in Bangladesh. ights 5 Human Rights Situation in Bangladesh.
+The European Convention on Human Rights: the Role of European Commission ar European Court of Human Rights.
+The American Convention on Human Rights; TI Inter-American Commission and the court of Human Rights. the United Nations ar Human Rights. ie 6 State in Human Rights: Role of Different International Human Rights Organization the Role of IGOs, INGOs and Media.
+5 Human Security and Different Aspects Human Security, Human Rights and Human Development. n 5 Fundamental Rights in Bangladesh Constitution, Role of Bangladesh Human Right Commission and Some Leading Human Rights Organizations in Bangladesh. ts 5 Human Rights Situation in Bangladesh.
 3